 The Coalition is governed by a 15-person board of directors that provides leadership and sets the course for our organization’s future.
 Elections for new board members take place in March, and board terms begin on July 1 and last three years.

 An equal number of board members (four) represent each category of member institution: public universities, private universities, and liberal arts colleges.
-In addition, three board members serve as specialist in a key area.
+In addition, three board members serve as specialists in key areas.

 Seth Allen serves as the vice president and dean of admissions and financial aid at Pomona College in Claremont, California.
-Since Allen assumed the role in 2011, Pomona has expanded the recruitment of under-represented students and strengthened relationships with organizations that support lower-income and under-resourced students.
+Since assuming this role in 2011, Allen has helped Pomona’s admissions team expand the recruitment of under-represented students and strengthened relationships with organizations that support lower-income and under-resourced students.

-Kristine Dillon is the president of the Consortium on Financing Higher Education (COFHE).
-Dillon has contributed to six books, including The Costs of Higher Education by Howard R. Bowen, and has researched, published, and presented on such topics as college costs, student-centered services, and faculty compensation and consulting policies.
+Kristine Dillon has contributed to six books, including The Costs of Higher Education by Howard R. Bowen, and has researched, published, and presented on such topics as college costs, student-centered services, and faculty compensation and consulting policies.
 She serves as the Coalition board treasurer.

 John Gaines serves as the director of undergraduate admissions at Vanderbilt University in Nashville, Tennessee.
 In his role, Gaines works with admissions officers and oversees the recruitment, evaluation, and selection of students for Vanderbilt’s four undergraduate schools.